jiritobolka/gooddata.github.com/docs/sso.md

         {"email": "user@domain.com","validity": 123456789}

    • the `email` corresponds to a user account set up in GoodData with SSO permissions (done by GoodData, see Implementation Timeline, step 5)
-   • the `validity` is a date in UTC timezone (in [UNIX timestamp](http://en.wikipedia.org/wiki/Unix_time) format) when this authentication should expire.
-It should always be > now (perhaps by at least 10 minutes to allow for network delays and server clock variations)
+   • the `validity` is a date in UTC timezone (in UNIX timestamp format, **INTEGER**) when this authentication should expire.
+It should always be > now (perhaps by at least 10 minutes to allow for network delays and server clock variations).

 5. Sign this string using PGP with Partner private key, make sure **not** to use the `--clearsign` option:
 <pre><code>gpg --armor -u user@domain.com --output signed.txt --sign json.txt</code></pre>